-It is compulsory that the Stellenbosch Municipality draft an Integrated Human Settlement Plan (IHSP) in line with the Western Cape Government: Department of Human Settlements.
+The Stellenbosch Municipality must draft an Integrated Human Settlement Plan (IHSP) in line with the Western Cape Government: Department of Human Settlements.

-The PDol guidelines require that Housing Pipeline's be informed by an IHSP aligned with the MSDF and IDP.
+The PDol guidelines require that the Housing Pipeline be informed by an IHSP aligned with the MSDF and the IDP.